Episode 6 – Circular Flow – The Economic Lowdown Video Series

 Businesses are buyers in the markets for resources.
 Businesses exchange the revenue earned in the market for goods and services to buy land, labor and capital in the market for resources.
 In this case, the money spent is called the cost of production.

 Second, the model shows the flow of money in exchange for goods and services and resources.

 Money flows clockwise, while goods, services, and resources flow counter-clockwise.

 The circular flow model is a simple tool for learning about the economy.
 It shows the relationship between households and businesses and how these different decision-makers in the economy fit together.

 Plus, it shows how money keeps economic resources and goods and services moving around and around and around the economy.
 And that’s something Alice appreciates.

-Tags: 6-8, 9-12, AP, Capital Resources, College, Costs, Economic Lowdown Video, English, Entrepreneurship, General Audience/Consumers, Income, Interest, Labor, Money, Natural Resources, Profit, Revenue, Videocast, Wages
+Tags: 6-8, 9-12, AP, Capital Resources, College, Costs, Economic Lowdown Video, English, Entrepreneurship, General Audience/Consumers, Income, Interest, Labor, Money, Multimedia, Natural Resources, Profit, Revenue, Videocast, Wages